-- 20 The distributional range of Australian pristids has been poorly reported with few records held in Australian museums or documented in scientific literature.
-However, based on Australian museum records, A. cuspidata, P. microdon, and P. zijsron are classified as euryhaline (inhabiting marine inshore waters, estuaries, lagoons and freshwater) and P. clavata as being brackish marginal (inhabiting brackish to - 25 freshwater) (Pogonoski et al 2002).
+The distributional range of Australian pristids has been poorly reported with few records held in Australian museums or documented in scientific literature.
+However, based on Australian museum records, A. cuspidata, P. microdon, and P. zijsron are classified as euryhaline (inhabiting marine inshore waters, estuaries, lagoons and freshwater) and P. clavata as being brackish marginal (inhabiting brackish to freshwater) (Pogonoski et al 2002).

 Specific pristid habitats include muddy enclosed bays, estuaries, inshore coastal waters, off large continental islands and in freshwater in rivers and lakes, in water depths up to 30 metres (Compagno & Last 1999, Last & Stevens 1994).
-These habitats are all inhabit these waters.
+These habitats are all present in the GoC and it is not surprising that all four species of Australian pristids inhabit these waters.
 Historic pristid records of distribution in Australia are discussed in Chapter 2.